Emotional Jimmy Kimmel says in late-night return he never intended to make light of Kirk's killing

 Trump's administration has used threats, lawsuits and federal government pressure to try to exert more control over the media industry.
 Trump sued ABC and CBS over news coverage, which the companies settled.
 Trump has also filed defamation lawsuits against The Wall Street Journal and The New York Times, and successfully urged Congress to strip federal funding from NPR and PBS.

-He will have at least one friendly guest.
-After pulling out of her planned performance at the premiere of Hulu's Lilith Fair documentary in protest over Kimmel's suspension, singer-songwriter Sarah McLachlan will appear on Kimmel's show as the musical guest.
+After pulling out of her planned performance at the premiere of Hulu's Lilith Fair documentary in protest over Kimmel's suspension, singer-songwriter Sarah McLachlan appeared on Kimmel's show as the musical guest.
 McLachlan had been booked on the show prior to the preemption, a representative told The Associated Press.

-The other guest, according to an ABC lineup released Tuesday afternoon, will be actor Glen Powell, who was listed as a guest for this week on the “Jimmy Kimmel Live!” ticket site even before Kimmel's suspension.
-Like McLachlan, he's promoting a Hulu release, “Chad Powers,” as is former NFL star Peyton Manning, a Thursday guest.

-Disney and ABC executives reportedly negotiated Kimmel's return for several days before announcing the resolution.
-The ABC statement said the suspension happened because some of Kimmel's comments were “ill-timed and thus insensitive,” but it did not call them misleading.

-Andrew Kolvet, a spokesperson for Turning Point USA, the organization founded by Kirk and now headed by his widow, posted on X that “Disney and ABC caving and allowing Kimmel back on the air is not surprising, but it’s their mistake to make.”

 The suspension happened at a time when the late-night landscape is shifting.
 Shows are losing viewers, in part because many watch highlights the next day online.
-CBS announced the cancellation of Colbert's show over the summer.
+CBS announced the cancellation of "Late Show" host Stephen Colbert's show over the summer.
 Kimmel's contract with ABC reportedly lasts through May.

-Colbert, in his opening monologue Monday, grabbed his recently won Emmy Award for outstanding talk series, saying, “Once more, I am the only martyr on late night!”
+Colbert, in his own monologue Monday shortly after ABC announced Kimmel would return, grabbed his recently won Emmy Award for outstanding talk series, saying, “Once more, I am the only martyr on late night!”

 Associated Press journalists Maria Sherman and Hillel Italie in New York, Alicia Rancilio in Detroit and Liam McEwan in Los Angeles contributed to this report.